jrpotter/notebook/notes/computation/context-free.md

 3. $R$ is a finite set of **rules**, with each rule being a variable to a string of variables/terminals.
 4. $S \in V$ is the **start variable**.

+They are equivalent to PDAs in their descriptive power.

 If $u$, $v$, and $w$ are strings of variables and terminals, and $A \rightarrow w$, we say that $uAv$ **yields** $uwv$ (denoted $uAv \Rightarrow uwv$).
 We say $u$ **derives** $v$ (denoted $u \overset{*}{\Rightarrow} v$), if $u = v$ or if a sequence $u_1, u_2, \ldots, u_k$ exists for $k \geq 0$ and $$u \Rightarrow u_1 \Rightarrow u_2 \Rightarrow \cdots \Rightarrow u_k \Rightarrow v.$$

 A **derivation** of $w$ is a sequence of substitution steps, beginning with the start variable, that produces $w$.
 A derivation of a string $w$ in a grammar $G$ is a **leftmost derivation** if at every step the leftmost remaining variable is the one replaced.